SicBeats/mathculture/README.md

         1. docker-compose build
         2. docker-compose up -d

-4. Visit `localhost:5000` in your web browser to view the web app
+4. Visit `localhost:5000` in your web browser to view the web app (may take a bit to load because of file quantity)

 ##### Software dependencies?
 Required versions of components?